 Having a hard time on how to use the SSS portal?
 You can quickly refer to the Contact Us page should you need to call the SSS.
 The page has all the telephone numbers in the Philippines and abroad you can call when you have questions, concerns, and comments for SSS.

 It’s also as modern as it gets, complete with Google Maps and Scan QR code.
 The SSS has a Viber community that you may join to stay updated on all the news and announcements.
 Just scan the SSS QR code or type SSS in the Viber search box.

 Forgot your My.SSS user ID or password?
 Here are the steps to retrieving your account and changing your password.

 If you can’t access the email registered with your My.SSS account, you can request for an account reset by sending an email to firstname.lastname@example.org or by visiting an SSS branch.

 If you own a UMID card, then you have a CRN or Common Reference Number.
 You can find this number on the upper right portion of your UMID card.
 Your CRN links the ID numbers of SSS, GSIS, Pag-IBIG, and PhilHealth.

 Don’t be confused.
 Your CRN is different from your SSS number.
 The CRN is comprised of 12 digits while the SSS number has 10.

 Need to provide your SSS number but forgot your card?
 Or maybe you lost it?
 Don’t stress yourself out.
 Here are four ways to get your SSS number.

-The SSS hotline is open 24 hours, Monday to Friday.
-You may call them at 920-6446-55.
-An SSS representative will accommodate you and will ask you a couple of verification questions.
+An SSS representative will accommodate you and will ask a couple of verification questions before helping you retrieve your SSS number.

 Sometimes, SSS members who tried to register from the My.SSS Portal would receive an email message about their registration failure.
 It happens when the system finds inconsistencies in the submitted information versus the SSS records.
 It could also be that the required format isn’t followed.